9 Important CPG Industry Trends 2022-2025

 Since 2015, CPG Unilever has acquired dozens of companies — including many DTC brands.

-Unilever has been on an a acquisition spree as of late.
+Unilever has been on an acquisition spree as of late.

 But Procter & Gamble isn’t resting on its laurels, either.
-Its recent acquisitions include This is L for $100M, Walker & Company, First Aid Beauty and more.
+Its 2019 acquisitions include This is L for $100M, Walker & Company, First Aid Beauty and more.

 Second, legacy CPG companies are launching entirely new brands.